Pre-tax profits increase 39% to €6.8m at Chanelle manufacturing unit

 The firm last year paid a dividend of €2.25 million and this followed a €2.25 million dividend payout in fiscal 2019.

 The company is one of a number of pharma entities owned by the Burke family.
-The main activity of Chanelle Pharmaceuticals Manufacturing Ltd is the manufacture and sale of veterinary and medical pharma products worldwide together with associated research and development.
+The main activity of Chanelle Pharmaceuticals Manufacturing is the manufacture and sale of veterinary and medical pharma products worldwide, together with associated research and development.

 The profit also takes account of non-cash depreciation costs of €2.77 million and research and development costs of €1.47 million.

-A breakdown of the company’s revenues show that it generated revenues of €31 million in the Republic, €24.1 million in Europe and €4.6 million in ‘rest of world’.
+A breakdown of the company’s revenues shows that it generated revenues of €31 million in the Republic, €24.1 million in Europe and €4.6 million in “rest of world”.

 The company last year paid €1.4 million to acquire property, plant and equipment and this followed a pay-out of €4.8 million under that heading in fiscal 2019.